ESR-NZ/covid_in_wastewater/README.md

 ## Citation

-If you would like to use this data, please cite: COVID-19 Data Repository by the Institute of Environmental Science and Research, and the URL: <https://github.com/ESR-NZ/covid_in_wastewater>
+If you would like to use this data, please cite: COVID-19 Data Repository by the New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science), and the URL: <https://github.com/ESR-NZ/covid_in_wastewater>

 For academic publications, cite the following paper: